federicogiorgi/corto/README.md

 __corto__ provides a function, mra(), to apply a previously calculated network to another dataset, in order to predict the relative levels of the centroids from their targets, measured in a different context.
 This can be done in two ways.
 Centroids can be any numerical variable, such as Transcription Factors, or Metabolites.

 ## Sample-by-sample centroid prediction
 The network (regulon in the example below) is directly applied to a multi-sample dataset in the form of a matrix (expmat in the example below), where columns are samples and rows are targets (e.g. transcripts).
 In this case, the output is a matrix with the same number of samples, including as rows the predicted centroids.
-The scores are intended as Normalized Enrichment Scores (NESs) over the mean value of the dataset.
+The scores are intended as Normalized Enrichment Scores (NESs), based on a normalized T-test for one sample vs. the rest dataset.
 The NES is positive if the centroid network is higher in the sample vs the mean of the dataset, negative if lower.
 ```{r mra1}
 predicted<-mra(expmat,regulon=regulon)
 ```